Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 is necessary on AlmaLinux-9.
 We also type # pip -V to open PIP.
 The MPI of mpich4 is downloaded and installed for the Siesta-4.1 code.

+At the first test, the three dimensional water molecule of
+@p3mtip5p03a.f03 is compiled with mpich-4 and fftw-3.
+The exec run for 6 cpu is executed by
+# mpiexec -n 6 a.out &, which is run OK.

 Then for Siesta-4, we download the Siesta-4.1b code and unpack by:
 % tar -zxvf siesta-4.1b.tar.gz.
 Before working on the Siesta code, it is necessary to install OpenBLAS and Scalapack.